xinyuren-bio/LNB-MDT/docs/source/preparation.rst

 .. code-block:: bash

-   python preparation/lnb_generate_with_folder.py -h
+   LNB-MDT GEN -h

 For detailed parameter descriptions, see:

 .. code-block:: bash

-   python preparation/lnb_gener_martini3.py -h
+   LNB-MDT GEN --help

 **Note:** All parameters are the same as ``lnb_gener_martini3.py``, except that ``-o`` specifies a folder name instead of a file path.